-f = BMI forecast.
-Source: BMI Calculation/Statistical Centre of Iran products and distribution channels which could be used to attract more of Iran's older age cohort.
+BMI Calculation/Statistical Centre of Iran

+Given the recent relaxation of sanctions, the major upside risk to our current forecasts is the possibility that Iran's insurance market will open up to foreign companies.
+We believe this would result in more innovative products and distribution channels which could be used to attract more of Iran's older age cohort.
 Moreover, access to global capital markets would facilitate lower costs by decreasing reinsurance premiums as a result of greater competition from foreign reinsurers, which in turn would offset the anticipated rise in healthcare costs.
 Furthermore, a period of macroeconomic stability and reduced currency fluctuations would improve the attractiveness of life insurance solutions for Iranian savers, who may not necessarily be part of the older age cohort.
 Lower inflation would help drive the demand for life insurance as a viable savings tool, whereas at present, high inflation quickly erodes any savings investments.